a1excoder/RPi_DS1302/README.md

 # RPi_DS1302
-Python library for working with DS1302
+Python library for working with DS1302 for Raspberry Pi

 ## The main part of the source code is taken from here
 ```